Employment regulations: Hiring

 Temporary help agency and recruiter licensing

-If you provide both recruiting and temporary help services, you will need two licenses (one for each service).
+Businesses providing both recruiting and temporary help services need two licenses (one for each service).
+To apply for a license you must:

-Refer to the Ministry of Labour, Immigration, Training and Skills Development’s website to:
+Refer to the Ministry of Labour, Immigration, Training and Skills Development for more information.

 1-800-531-5551